CS7AFM/svxlink-led-status/README.md

-# svxlink-led-status
+# Svxlink-led-status

 2 scripts in bash which will allow you to follow:
 - svxlink status (flashing orange led - active or stopped)
 - the rx and tx traffic of svxlink (green led rx and red led tx)

-## 1 - the connection of the leds:
+## 1 - Connection of the leds:

 ```
 green led gpio 22